Crank Brothers Egg Beater 3 Review

 With nothing to hang up on, they're incredibly easy to get out of.
 No traction pins, platform or adjustment screws, just release.
 There isn't much in the way of a click when releasing, but because there is nowhere for your foot to rest, it's essentially ejected once released.

-We didn't like the release on this pedal as much as the XTR M9000 as its sound and feel were so muted.
+We didn't like the release on this pedal as much as the XTR M9100 as its sound and feel were so muted.
 It's a characteristic of all the Crank Brothers pedals, and it occasionally leaves you wondering whether you're engaged or not.
+The Time pedals are also similarly vague in their release sound and the amount of twist required to release.

 Not much to adjust here, and our scoring reflects that.
 Depending on the orientation of the Crank Brothers brass cleats on the shoes, you'll have 15 or 20 degrees of float before disengagement.
 If you're of average weight and skill, the release tension seems adequate.
 Our lighter weight testers feel the release effort was a bit too high while our heaviest tester occasionally pulled out of the pedal by accident.